BlueByteSystemsInc/PDMShell/src/eula.md

 Updated: June 30, 2026

 > [!Summary]
 > PDMShell is licensed for internal business use on licensed computers.
 SOLIDWORKS resellers, SOLIDWORKS partners, consultants, migration companies, automation providers, and other service providers need the appropriate Blue Byte Systems service provider or enterprise license before using PDMShell for customer work.
+Resellers and authorized partners should also review the [PDMShell Partner Reseller Agreement](../agreement/PDMShell%20Partner%20Reseller%20Agreement.pdf).
 You are responsible for testing scripts and automation before using them in production.
 Some features require license activation, and offline activation is available for restricted or air-gapped computers.
 This summary is provided for convenience only; the terms below control.

 ## 1. Introduction